 - Let Internet Explorer open sites in Microsoft Edge (as shown in the above print screen)

-Don’t forget to check if Java is enabled in Internet Explorer (as shown during the previous solution).
+Don’t forget to check if Java is enabled in Internet Explorer (as shown in the previous solution).

 - From there, go to User Configuration -> Administrative Templates-> Windows Components.